-Mr. Vu is very excited to begin his first year working with Centennial High School, where he directs the A Cappella Women, Titan Men, Bella Voce, and Lyric choirs, along with Vibe, the premier vocal jazz ensemble.
+Francis Vu is the Director of Choirs & AP Music Theory at Centennial High School, where he directs the A Cappella Women, Titan Men, Bella Voce, and Lyric choirs, along with Vibe, the premier vocal jazz ensemble.
 Previously, Francis taught at McKinney HS in McKinney, TX, and Rouse HS in Austin, TX.
 His choirs have received consistent Superior and Excellent ratings in concert and sight reading at UIL Contest, and his students have enjoyed the experience of singing in the All-Region and All-State choirs.

 Francis also serves as the Director of the Turtle Creek Chorale Chamber Chorus.
 Auditioned from the main chorus, this 30-voice men’s chorus performs two concert series a year – one in the Fall semester, and another in the Spring semester.

 In the summer of 2017, Francis was awarded the TMEA Graduate Student Scholarship to begin his Master’s studies at Michigan State University.
 He is pursuing a Master of Music degree in Choral Conducting, studying under Dr. David Rayl, Dr. Jonathan Reed, and Dr. Sandra Snow.
 In March 2018, Francis will be competing in the Southwestern ACDA Graduate Conducting Semifinals in Oklahoma City, Oklahoma.
-His undergraduate degree, a Bachelor’s Degree in Choral Music Education with a Voice concentration, where he sang under the directions of Dr. Lynne Gackle and Dr. Alan Raines.
+His undergraduate degree, a Bachelor’s Degree in Choral Music Education with a Voice concentration, is from Baylor University, where he sang under the directions of Dr. Lynne Gackle and Dr. Alan Raines.

-Mr. Vu’s professional services include serving as a clinician for choirs such as the Rice MS TMEA Tenor-Bass Choir, and teacher/adjudicator for various districts in the area such as the annual Gunter HS Small-School Area Clinic, as well as singing in choirs in the Dallas area such as the Turtle Creek Chorale and St. Mark’s Schola.
+Francis’s professional services include serving as a clinician for choirs such as the Rice MS TMEA Tenor-Bass Choir, and teacher/adjudicator for various districts in the area such as the annual Gunter HS Small-School Area Clinic, as well as singing in choirs in the Dallas area such as the Turtle Creek Chorale and St. Mark’s Schola.
 His most recent collaboration was with the TCC Chamber Chorus and the Houston Chamber Ringers in concert down in Houston, TX.